 Did you know that the best Spanish language course is a completely FREE download?

-It’s called FSI Basic Spanish, and it’s an extremely effective course.
+It’s called FSI Basic Spanish, and it’s an incredibly effective course.

 You’ll be speaking Spanish at a very decent level if you complete it.